voltrb/docs/en/docs/validations.md

 end
 ```

 ***Note: the Boolean type is currently not supported.
-Support for types other than String and Numeric is forthcoming.***
+Volt adds a Volt::Boolean class you can use***

 You can also specify that the validation should only happen on create or update: